Ramp

 ---

-Leaving my golden handcuffs behind gave me this faith that I’d leave Ramp if I didn’t like it.
-I thought that *even if* Ramp was good, I’d probably spend two years there, and leave.
+Leaving my previous golden handcuffs behind gave me this faith that I’d leave Ramp if I didn’t like it.
+I thought *even if* Ramp were good, I’d probably spend two years there, and leave.

-I stayed way longer than I thought I would.
+I stayed far longer than I thought I would.

-I joined in October 2022, on the Bill Pay team — joining a few other engineers on an emerging “Payments” pod: Shreyan (my manager, creator of Ramp’s Payments Platform), Andrew (in charge of hazing me with his intense crypto skepticism and a mountain of regulated money movement trivia), Clara, and later Leina.
+I joined in October 2022, joining a few other engineers on an emerging “Payments” pod: Shreyan (my manager, creator of Ramp’s Payments Platform), Andrew (in charge of hazing me with his intense crypto skepticism), Clara, and later Leina.

-Pavel was the founding tech lead behind Ramp Bill Pay, my skip-level, and just 21 years old.
+Pavel was founding tech lead behind Ramp Bill Pay, my skip-level, and only 21 years old.

 This excited me — clearly this was a place that rewarded slope with great opportunity — but I was also curious how it’d go in practical terms.
-He turned out to be a great leader, of a growing org — also a high-output/agency IC — and I learned a *lot* working for him: in matters of prioritization, candor, [gumption](https://x.com/krrishd/status/2030525286949994519?s=46), and speed.
+He turned out to be a great leader — also a high-output/agency IC — and I learned a *lot* working for him: in matters of [gumption](https://x.com/krrishd/status/2030525286949994519?s=46) and speed.

 ![[slack-pavel-slackmoji.jpg|We’re a big Slackmoji culture|300]]

-I got addicted to that feeling of responsibility: I’d learned to email customers personally to triage their payments edge cases (eg. step-ups), built our original monitoring stack, and compulsively stared at everything that could go wrong.
-Kat, Pravika, and I were CC’ed on every single customer payment failure email — and for a while directly supported them in thread as they needed (using our learnings as input into self-service UX).
+I got addicted to that feeling of responsibility: I’d learned to email customers personally to triage payments edge cases (eg. step-ups), set up our original monitoring, and compulsively stared at everything that could go wrong.

 ![[slack-pavel-couscous-gratitude.jpg|Couscous is our internal token of gratitude|400]]